This integration interacts with the Local API of Airzone HVAC zoning systems.

 For each Airzone zone (Thermostat) a climate entity is created.

-HVAC mode can only be changed on a master zone.
+HVAC mode can only be changed on a parent zone.

-Slave zones can only enable/disable the current HVAC mode selected on the corresponding master zone.
-Attempting to change the HVAC mode on a slave zone will result on a Home Assistant error.
+Slave zones can only enable/disable the current HVAC mode selected on the corresponding parent zone.
+Attempting to change the HVAC mode on a child zone will result on a Home Assistant error.

 For each Airzone zone (Thermostat), the following sensors are created: